WesleyTejeda/Template-Engine/README.md

 This repository houses an app that can generate a html file to display the roles and information of a team based on user input.
 Be aware, user input will be tested for formatting inconsistencies.

 ## Demo
-Click on the thumbnail below to view the demo.
+Click on the thumbnail below to view the demo.<br>
 [![Watch the demo](https://img.youtube.com/vi/qhtJQA2xHu8/hqdefault.jpg)](https://youtu.be/qhtJQA2xHu8)

 ## Installation